raceintospace/raceintospace/README.md

 1. Before you start, ensure that the following is installed:

    * [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) ($0, but read the fine print)
        * Install at least *MSVC*, *C++ CMake for Windows* and *Windows SDK* components!
-It may show as Desktop development with C++
+It may show as "Desktop development with C++"
        * If you have already installed Visual Studio but are missing a component, you can launch the Visual Studio installer app, choose "Modify" and select further components for installation.
-   * [Git](https://git-scm.com/downloads) (You can accept the defaults, though you may want to tell it to use Notepad rather than Vim)
+   * [Git](https://git-scm.com/downloads) (You can accept the defaults, though you may want to tell it to use Notepad for the default editor.)
+You may need to reboot for git to be added to your $PATH.
 2. Start Visual Studio and select Continue without code
-3. Launch Tools -> Command Line -> [Visual Studio Developer Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022).
+3. Launch Tools -> Command Line -> [Developer Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022).
 This is important and puts cmake and ninja into your path.
 4. In that command prompt (not the Windows one), clone, configure, and build the game:

     ```